ZLTM/hydejack/index.md

   <div class="about">
     <center><h3>About Me</h3></center>
-      <p>I’m mostly interested in games as narrative experiences like adventure games and visual novels.
+      <p>I’m mostly interested in games as narrative experiences from adventure games to visual novels, point-and-click, and puzzles as well as evocative experiences.
       </p>
       <p>
       When I’m not working I’m interested in interacting and learning from different cultures, their legends, their stories, and the occult in general, I also like to experiment in the kitchen and consuming every kind of media.